rachelgreene/AutomationChallenge/README.md

 -*Git* should be installed on your local machine -*Terraform* should be installed on your local machine
 - AWS access-key/secret pair
--Execute terraform init, terraform plan , terraform apply -Install java , jenkins to run the CI/CD pipeline -Configure github weebhook to integrate with jenkins -Install Docker,Kubectl,minikube,jq
+- Execute terraform init, terraform plan , terraform apply
+- Install java , jenkins to run the CI/CD pipeline
+- Configure github weebhook to integrate with jenkins
+- Install Docker,Kubectl,minikube,jq